HARISRUJAN/Atlas-RAG-Assistant/README.md

 - Select a collection from the left sidebar
 - Enter your question in the query input
 - View the answer with source citations
-- Suggested questions are generated based on collection content
+- Suggested questions are generated based on the collection content

 ### 4. Browse Collections